morgankenyon/WabbyLang/README.md

 }
 ```

-A main function that returns a value.
+A main function that returns a hard coded value.

 ### Variables

-You can define a variable to hold values using the `let` binding.
+You can declare and define a variable to hold values using the `let` binding.

 ```
 func main() {